deciduously/tictactoe-hs/haskell-in-english.md

 I included the top `then` line to show that we open a new `do` block - `then do` isn't a special syntax, it's just a `do` inside a `then`.

-First, we grab a local binding of the integer version of our input `c` and store it as `n'`.
-Then we have one final predicate - before we can go thrusting the play's move onto the board, the Laws of TicTacToe state that you can only make a move on a square if it's empty.
+First we save the integer version of our input `c` as a new local binding called `n'`.
+Then we have one final predicate - before we can go thrusting the play's move onto the board, the Laws of Tic Tac Toe state that you can only make a move on a square if it's empty.
 No playing on top of each other!
-Here's `openCell`:
+We verify this with `openCell`:

 ```haskell
 -- line 30